New data from market intelligence firm Chainalysis reveals bad actors are using crypto mixing services at unprecedented rates.

 “Mixers present a difficult question to regulators and members of the cryptocurrency community.
 Virtually everyone would acknowledge that financial privacy is valuable, and that in a vacuum, there’s no reason services like mixers shouldn’t be able to provide it.

-However, the data shows that mixers currently pose a significant money laundering risk, with 25% of funds coming from illicit addresses, and that cybercriminals associated with hostile governments are taking advantage.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+However, the data shows that mixers currently pose a significant money laundering risk, with 25% of funds coming from illicit addresses, and that cybercriminals associated with hostile governments are taking advantage.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action